-The Whatcom Humane Society Wildlife Rehabilitation Center is offering Wildlife Care Internship positions between April 15 and October of each year.
-These are unpaid internships.
+The Whatcom Humane Society Wildlife Rehabilitation Center is offering Wildlife Care Internship positions between April 1st and October 31st of each year.
+These are unpaid internships, although housing may be provided.
 The start dates of each position are staggered so that full coverage is provided for wildlife care during our busiest time of the year.
 There will be some overlap between each position.
 Students may earn college credit through the completion of an internship.

 Interns will be involved in all aspects of wildlife rehabilitation from admission to release.
 This includes: basic rehabilitation skills, cage cleaning, food preparation, animal handling, and daily cleaning and sanitation of the center.
 Candidates will earn valuable hands-on experience in working with wildlife.
 Ideal candidates will be mature, honest, enthusiastic to learn, have a good work ethic and a strong desire to work with animals and people.
 They must be at least 18 years old.
 Interns could be college students, graduates, veterinary assistants, vet technicians, or someone else who really wants to learn about wildlife care.
 No experience is required, but candidates should be able to lift at least 35 pounds.

 All internships, as mentioned above, will occur from April 1 to October 31.
 This is our very busy ‘Baby Season.’
 During this time we receive an increased number of young orphaned wild animals in addition to our usual number of injured animals.
 One of the primary jobs of our interns will be the feeding of baby mammals and birds.

 The orphans we receive include raccoons, striped skunks, squirrels, a variety of birds, and opossums–just to name a few.